-B.A.LL.B.
-(Hons.)
-First Semester

-Family Law-I
+B.A.LL.B.(Hons.)
+First Semester Subject: Family Law-I

-2. To make the students aware about the sacramental nature of Hindu marriage.

-3. To provide knowledge about the various grounds of divorce in case the marriage fails.

-4. To enhance the knowledge of the students on the concept of adoption and its effects.

-5. To make the students aware of the concept of guardian and its role.

-6. To improve the knowledge of the students about marriage and divorce under Muslim Law.

-7. Comparison between Hindu and Muslim Law.
+Paper Code

+Credits

+Smax.
+Marks: External/Theory: 70

+- 1. To know the various sources of Hindu Law. - 2.
+To make the students aware about the sacramental nature of Hindu marriage. - 3.
+To provide knowledge about the various grounds of divorce in case the marriage fails. - 4.
+To enhance the knowledge of the students on the concept of adoption and its effects. - 5.
+To make the students aware of the concept of guardian and its role. - 6.
+To improve the knowledge of the students about marriage and divorce under Muslim Law. - 7.
+Comparison between Hindu and Muslim Law.

-The Concept of Marriage under The Hindu Marriage Act, 1955 Unit - I:
+Unit - I: The Concept of Marriage under The Hindu Marriage Act, 1955

-Concept of Hindu Law.
-Sources of Hindu Law
+Concept of Hindu Law, Sources of Hindu Law